PriyamHaryani/Subcontracting-Innovation-Paper/Yearly Regression/ReadMe.md

 This are Rcodes & data files for panel regression of paper.
-'Main Data Panel.xlsx' has Indian manufacturing data extracted from ProwessIQ.
+'Main Yearly Data.xlsx' has Indian manufacturing data segregated by Year extracted from ProwessIQ.
 'Yearly Test.rmd' is a Panel regression test.